vkradio/DigitsRecognizer/README.md

 # DigitsRecognizer
-Educational example from book "ML Project for .NET Developers"
+Educational example from book "ML Projects for .NET Developers"